superpowers/docs.superpowers-html5.com/pages/en/2_tutorials/4_collision.md

 `.getTouches()` returns contact information for each side of the box body.
 We use it to ensure the player is on the ground before letting them jump.

-You can [the demo project](https://bitbucket.org/sparklinlabs/superpowers-collision-demo) and try it out!
+You can [download the demo project](https://bitbucket.org/sparklinlabs/superpowers-collision-demo) and try it out!
 It features an improved version of the behavior that handles animation and orientation of the player as well.

 ![](http://i.imgur.com/v4tWyIN.gif)